 Marina is said to have thrown her husband out of the house several times over the years, but many believe fresh allegations of a new fling were the final straw for the respected barrister.
 It's unclear exactly who the reported fling was with.

-British PR whiz Carrie Symonds is Johnson's newest squeeze and is reportedly highly respected in parliamentary circles - she actually worked as a press officer for his London Mayer campaign, BackBoris2012 - and was named the UK's most powerful public relations professional by PR Week magazine.
+British PR whiz Carrie Symonds is Johnson's latest squeeze and is reportedly highly respected in parliamentary circles - she actually worked as a press officer for his London Mayer campaign, BackBoris2012 - and was named the UK's most powerful public relations professional by PR Week magazine.
+She currently works as a senior adviser to ocean conservation charity Oceana.

-But just last month, police were called to the London apartment Johnson shares with his new girlfriend, when neighbours said they heard the couple shouting at each other, including slamming and banging, with reports Carrie could be heard telling her boyfriend "Get off me" and "Get out of my flat".
+Furthermore, in June 2019, the couple made headlines after police were called to their London apartment when neighbours said they heard the couple shouting at each other, including slamming and banging, with reports Carrie could be heard telling her boyfriend "Get off me" and "Get out of my flat".

 Neighbours said Carrie reprimanded Johnson after he reportedly spilled red wine on the couch and that they heard a loud smashing sound that sounded like plates.